-The Gators and Volunteers will meet for the 48th time this Saturday in Knoxville
+The Gators and Volunteers will meet for the 49th time this Saturday in Gainesville

-Instead of debating how long it will take for Florida and/or Tennessee to reclaim a spot among the nation's top programs, let's take a look at the games between these two teams that have mattered most.
-Florida currently holds a 27-20 edge in the head-to-head series.
-The last three meetings have been won by the home team.
+Florida and Tennessee are still working to reclaim the spot among the nation's top programs that they once held.
+When they were at their best, here were the games between these two teams that mattered most.
+Florida currently holds a 28-20 edge in the head-to-head series.

 Note: Blowouts are not included.
 The game also must have significance to the overall college football picture.
 For example, the 2015 edition which featured Florida's miraculous comeback/Tennessee's implosion was intense, but there have been many bigger games between these two over the years.